MonitSharma/Learn-Machine-Learning-with-Me/README.md

 # Learn Machine Learning with Me!!

-A series of code examples for all sorts of machine learning tasks and applications with PyTorch
+A series of code examples for all sorts of machine learning tasks and applications with PyTorch.
+This work is more extensively done [here](https://github.com/dair-ai/ML-Notebooks), but as I go through each notebook, I'll try to upload them in my words and some changes.

+Be sure to check [the work](https://github.com/dair-ai/ML-Notebooks) out, if you want to dive deep into ML.

 <table class="tg">